frodef/getx/README.md

 1. Search out the first company whose :NAME property matches "Acme" under `STR:CONTAINS?`.

+2. `GETX:SUPPOSE` terminates the query (returning NIL) unless the previous result was non-NIL.

-2. For that company record, extract the `:EMPLOYEES` property.
+3. For the (now neccesarily non-NIL) company record, extract the `:EMPLOYEES` property.

-3. Assuming a list of employee records (again represented as plists), choose all records whose `:FIRST-NAME` property is "Frode".
+4. For the list of employee records (again represented as plists), choose all records whose `:FIRST-NAME` property is "Frode".
 Query proceeds with a list of those matching records.

-4. `GETX:SEQ` loops over a list, for exach element collecting the result of the sub-query...
+5. `GETX:SEQ` loops over a list, for exach element collecting the result of the sub-query...

-5. ... which is to list both the :EMAIL and :PHONE properties for the employee record.
+6. ... which is to list both the :EMAIL and :PHONE properties for each employee record previously found.

 Note here that `GETX:SEEK` finds exactly one element (or `NIL`) and continues the query with that element.
 In contrast, `GETX:SELECT` can